vikfroberg/cv/README.md

 ### Carvanro
 *February 2016 - present*

-Venture funded startup building a ride sharing platform.
+Startup focused on building a ride sharing platform.
 Targeted for people commuting from and to work in Iran.

 - Lead the development of our Android application written in React Native.
 Worked on the offline supprt, push notifications and general architecture.
 We used [Rx](https://github.com/reactivex/rxjs) extensivly for handling complex asynchronous data fetching.